 Registered Herbicides for Dry Bulb Onions in New Mexico

 Weeds compete with crops for nutrients, water, and sunlight.
 Weed competition reduces crop vigor, yield, and quality.
 In addition, weeds interfere with harvest operations.
 The magnitude of weed competition and resulting crop loss are related to the timing of weed emergence in relation to crop emergence, the growth form of the weed and crop, and the density of weeds present in the crop.
 Weeds also serve as alternate hosts for nematodes, diseases, and insects, and during rainy periods they can maintain high humidity around the onion plants, contributing to greater incidence of foliar diseases.

 The typical planting arrangement for onions does not permit cultivation close to the plants, and onions do not compete well with weed populations.
 Weeds emerging late in the season may not affect yield; however, these late-emerging populations may influence disease incidence and harvest.
 In addition, weeds that are allowed to set seed will increase weed problems in the field in following years.
 Existing weed seeds in soil usually germinate over a period of years, so the seed that is produced one year will be a problem for a number of following years.
 Another source of weed seed in southern New Mexico onion fields is surface irrigation water.

 During the growing season many of you might receive questions regarding chemical weed control in onions.
-Attached is the list of currently registered herbicides for dry bulb onions in the state that can help with your weed management recommendations.
-For more information on Bulb Onion Culture and Management please see NMSU Extension Circular 563.
+Attached is the List of Registered Herbicides of currently registered herbicides for dry bulb onions in the state that can help with your weed management recommendations.
+For more information, please see NMSU Extension Circular 563: Bulb Onion Culture.
 Contact: Jamshid Ashigh or Stephanie Walker.

 Now is the time for home fruit growers to think about preventing 'wormy' apples & peaches